-Seven years ago francesco argentino left his home in southern italy, and came to germany in search of steady work and good pay.
+Background: Seven years ago francesco argentino left his home in southern italy, and came to germany in search of steady work and good pay.
 He found both.
 But recently he left his factory near munich for the last time.
 For francesco argentino, like thousands of other foreign workers here has decided he had better leave germany and return home.

 Before they could leave, however, francesco his wife giovanna and son donoto, had to pull up the official and personal roots that had grown over seven years.
 At government offices they received the documents and visas a foreign worker must have to leave germany, francesco also received a 160 dollar tax refund which he plans to use to help build a house in italy.